-Cliff Godwin, who has been a part of 10 NCAA Regional and two College World Series appearances coaching at the Division I level, enters his fifth year as head baseball coach at East Carolina University.
+Cliff Godwin, who has been a part of 11 NCAA Regional and 2 College World Series appearances coaching at the Division I level, enters his 5th year as head baseball coach at East Carolina University.

-A four-year letterman for the Pirates, Godwin was appointed as ECU’s 16th skipper in the school’s history on June 25, 2014 after completing a three-year stay at the University of Mississippi.
+A 4 year letterman for the Pirates, Godwin was appointed as ECU’s 16th skipper in the school’s history on June 25, 2014 after completing a 3 year stay at the University of Mississippi.

-During his four years at the helm of the program, Godwin has guided ECU to three NCAA Regional berths (2018 Greenville Regional host), a Super Regional appearance, two American Athletic Conference Tournament titles and a 154-91-1 (.628) overall record.
-Eight players have earned All-America status, seven were NCAA All-Regional selections, 12 were named all-conference (11 first-teamers), while six were drafted by Major League Baseball teams.
+During his 5 years at the helm of the program, Godwin has guided ECU to 3 NCAA Regional berths (2018 Greenville Regional host), a Super Regional appearance, two American Athletic Conference Tournament titles and a 154-91-1 (.628) overall record.
+Eight players have earned All-America status, 7 were NCAA All-Regional selections, 12 were named all-conference (11 first-teamers), while 6 were drafted by Major League Baseball teams.

-Off the field, his teams have excelled in the class room by registering a 3.05 or higher grade point average in seven of eight semesters, including a team-best 3.52 in the Fall of 2017 which bested the previous mark of 3.42 (Fall 2015).
-Under Godwin, a two-time Academic All-America selection, 125 student-athletes have been named to the ECU Director of Athletics Honor Roll, while over 50 Pirates have earned inclusion on The American All-Academic Team maintaining a minimum 3.00 GPA.
+Off the field, his teams have excelled in the class room by registering a 3.05 or higher grade point average in nine of 10 semesters, including a team-best 3.52 in the Fall of 2017, which bested the previous mark of 3.42 (Fall 2015).
+Under Godwin, a two-time Academic All-America selection, his teams have combined to have 240 members on the ECU Director of Athletics Honor Roll (3.0 or higher), while 66 Pirates have earned inclusion on The American All-Academic Team maintaining a minimum 3.00 GPA.

 On July 12, 2018 Godwin signed a one-year contract extension securing his position through the 2023 season.